bellmit/attic/articles/preamble.rst

    community;

-2. To oversee the management and use of common resources, including web sites, mailing lists, and game servers, for the benefit of that community;
+2. To oversee the management and use of common resources, including web sites, mailing lists, and game servers, for the benefit of that community; and

-3. To provide its members with a testbed for organizational principles and methods; and
+3. To provide its members with a testbed for organizational principles and methods.

-4. To develop, distribute, and occasionally revise standards for spacecraft construction, navigation, collision avoidance, and other safety issues in the game *Space Engineers*, by Keen Software House, as far as it is entertaining to do so.

 Organizational Goals
 --------------------

-This Charter is designed to provide a structure with the following goals:
+This Charter is designed to provide a structure that meets specific goals:

-1. It is membership-based, to make clear who can participate in its decisions;
+1. It is membership-based, so that it is clear who can make decisions;

-2. It conducts its business open to the public, so that its workings can be an example to others and so that it can be held accountable for its decisions;
+2. It conducts its business open to the public, so that it is clear how decisions are made, and so that the membership can be accountable for those decisions;

-3. It is democratic, so that all members can participate equally, unless there is a clear reason that a member should be excluded from a decision;
+3. It is democratic, so that all members can participate equitably;

-4. It is participatory, so that its members can have input into all decisions affecting the organization, rather than delegating those decisions to a separate body;
+4. It is participatory, so that its members can have direct input into all decisions affecting them;

 5. It is amendable, so that the members are free to redefine the organization to better suit their goals and needs;